ukparliament/ontologies/procedure/flowcharts/meta/parsing/business-steps.md

 			otherwise if the input has a value of UNPARSED

-				 if the step is in the array of start steps (hardcoded?)
+				 if the step is in the array of start steps

 				 	# ignore any inbound routes for start steps or no route will ever get parsed
 					if the source step is actualised with a date in the past or today